-During high school Al formed a music group with three of his best friends.
-They soon found themselves opening up for many well known groups such as Vanilla Ice, Boyz II Men, L.L.
+During high school Al formed a Hip-Hop group called 4-On-The-Floor with three of his best friends.
+After winning a local talent show they soon found themselves opening up for many well known groups such as Vanilla Ice, Boyz II Men, L.L.
 Cool J and Color Me Badd.
 As their local fame increased he was introduced to the recording studio environment for the very first time.
 He was instantly intrigued by this newly discovered world of music production and it was a perfect conduit for him to get out all those songs and melodies that had been swimming in his head for years and record them to tape (CDs weren’t invented yet).
-However, he always left the studio feeling slightly disappointed because the music that he heard in his head never sounded quite the same once it was out and on tape.
+However, he always left the studio feeling slightly disappointed because the music that he heard in his head never sounded quite the same once it was on tape.
 He decided to take matters into his own hands and started buying recording equipment so he could teach himself the tricks-of-the-trade and record his own original music — Thus, the beginning of his love for songwriting and producing was born.